masagrator/FPSLocker/README.md

   - `60 HZ in HOME Menu` - if Handheld Display Sync is turned on, whenever you go to HOME Menu while game is running SaltyNX will always make sure to run it at 60 Hz in handheld.
   - `Retro Remake Mode` - this option shows only for people that use Lite with screen `InnoLux 2J055IA-27A (Rev B1)` or `Retro Remake SUPER5` (first revision only).
 That is because Retro Remake displays require special approach to change refresh rate, and first version of SUPER5 is spoofing ID of already existing display, which makes it impossible to detect which one is in use, so user must manually enable it if they are using SUPER5 display.
 All other Retro Remake displays are detected automatically.
   - `Docked Settings` - submenu related to display refresh rate of external displays.
 Not accessible for Lite units.
 Consists of:
       - `myDP link rate` - It will report `HBR` or `HBR2` mode.
-HBR mode doesn't allow going higher than 75 Hz at 1080p (60 Hz is max if you want audio to work).
+HBR mode doesn't allow going higher than 75 Hz at 1080p for non-OLED units, for OLED units it depends on how much DP lanes your dock supports (all original docks have 2 active DP lanes which means max 75 Hz at 1080p).
+In case of 75 Hz being max at 1080p, 60 Hz is the real max if you want audio to work.
 More at the bottom of readme.
       - `Config ID` - What is the name of config file used to store settings for your currently connected display.
 You can find file in `SaltySD/plugins/FPSLocker/ExtDisplays` folder.
       - `Allowed refresh rates` - you can check and edit manually which refresh rates are enabled for currently connected external display.
 It consists of 40, 45, 50 and 55 Hz.
 By default 50 is turned on, everything else is turned off.
       - `Display underclock wizard` - it goes automatically through refresh rates from 40 to 55, user is asked to press required button to confirm it's working, if not pressed for 15 seconds it goes to next refresh rate.
 After checking all refresh rates you are moved to `Allowed refresh rates` menu to check results.